2022 Maguindanao division plebiscite: Legislative history

-In 2017, former Congresswoman of 1st District of Maguindanao Bai Sandra Sema filed House Bill No. 5185 which seeks to divide Maguindanao into two: namely Maguindanao North and Maguindanao South.
-It has the same composition of the former province of Shariff Kabunsuan with Datu Odin Sinsuat as its designated capital.
-However, it did not get past the 17th Congress.
+In 2017, Maguindanao 1st district representative Bai Sandra Sema filed House Bill No. 5185, which seeks to divide Maguindanao into two: Maguindanao North and Maguindanao South.
+Maguindanao North would have had the same composition as the former province of Shariff Kabunsuan, with Datu Odin Sinsuat as its designated capital.
+However, the bill did not get past the 17th Congress.

-At the 18th Congress in August 2019, Maguindanao's 2nd congressional district representative Esmael Mangudadatu filed House Bill No. 3405 in order to create Maguindanao North.
-Its municipalities composed of former municipalities of Shariff Kabunsuan, along with Datu Anggal Midtimbang and Talitay (Sultan Sumagka).
+During the 18th Congress in August 2019, Maguindanao 2nd district representative Esmael Mangudadatu filed House Bill No. 3405 in order to create Maguindanao North.
+Its municipalities would have been composed of the former municipalities of Shariff Kabunsuan, along with Datu Anggal Midtimbang and Talitay (Sultan Sumagka).
 However, its designated capital was the municipality of Sultan Kudarat, which differed from the other bills filed.

-In September 2019, the current Congressman of 1st District of Maguindanao Datu Roonie Sinsuat Sr. filed House Bill No. 4840 in order to create Western Maguindanao.
-It was also composed of former municipalities of Shariff Kabunsuan, along with additional municipalities of Talitay (Sultan Sumagka) and South Upi.
+In September 2019, Maguindanao 1st district Datu Roonie Sinsuat Sr. filed House Bill No. 4840 in order to create Western Maguindanao.
+It would also have been composed of the former municipalities of Shariff Kabunsuan, along with the additional municipalities of Talitay (Sultan Sumagka) and South Upi.

-Consolidated as House Bill No. 6413, it became the final version of the act that splits Maguindanao into two: Northern Maguindanao and Southern Maguindanao.
-Northern Maguindanao consists of 12 municipalities:
+Consolidated as House Bill No. 6413, it became the final version of the act that would split Maguindanao into two: Northern Maguindanao and Southern Maguindanao.
+Northern Maguindanao would be consisted of 12 municipalities:

-Meanwhile, Southern Maguindanao consists of 24 municipalities:
+Meanwhile, Southern Maguindanao would be consisted of 24 municipalities:

-Northern Maguindanao resembles the original territory of Shariff Kabunsuan with the addition of Talitay (Sultan Sumagka).
-The final designated capital for Northern Maguindanao will be Datu Odin Sinsuat.
-The capital of Southern Maguindanao will be Buluan.
+Northern Maguindanao would resemble the original territory of Shariff Kabunsuan with the addition of Talitay (Sultan Sumagka).
+The final designated capital for Northern Maguindanao would be Datu Odin Sinsuat.
+The capital of Southern Maguindanao would be Buluan.
 The bill was passed by the 18th Congress on February 27, 2020.

-Senator Francis Tolentino co-sponsored the House Bill into the Senate, citing the cause of better delivery of government services within the province.
-The same sentiment was also shared by Senator Miguel Zubiri.
-The bill was amended by the Senate on March 9, 2021, and which the amendments were concurred in by the House of Representatives on March 22, 2021.
+Senator Francis Tolentino co-sponsored the house bill in the Senate, citing the need for better delivery of government services within the province.
+Senator Migz Zubiri shared the same sentiment.
+The bill was amended by the Senate on March 9, 2021, and the amendments were concurred in by the House of Representatives on March 22, 2021.

 Republic Act No. 11550

-On May 21, 2021, then President Rodrigo Duterte signed Republic Act No. 11550.
+On May 21, 2021, President Rodrigo Duterte signed Republic Act No. 11550.